SkylineCommunications/dataminer-docs/user-guide/Getting_started/Installing_a_DMA/Installing_DM_using_the_DM_Installer.md

 # Installing DataMiner using the DataMiner Installer

-The DataMiner installer allows you to run a DataMiner installation and to perform initial configuration.
+The DataMiner installer allows you to run a DataMiner installation and perform the initial configuration.

 > [!NOTE]
 > The DataMiner software can only be installed on the C: drive.
 It is currently not possible to select another drive for the installation of DataMiner.